ionescuvlad97/black-friday-app/README.md

 ## Black Friday App
 Non-official application that determines whether the prices of discounted Black Friday products on Altex are really lower than usual.
+Disclaimer: Developed for educational purposes only.
 ## Table of Contents
 - [About](#about)
 - [Getting Started](#getting_started)